Neil Young Archives: Digital Masterpiece Series

-In 2003, Neil Young released On the Beach, American Stars 'N Bars, Hawks & Doves, and Re·ac·tor on compact disc for the first time.
-These were reissued as HDCDs as part of the Neil Young Archives Digital Masterpiece Series.
-The CD versions were subsequently joined by DVD-Audio versions.
+The Digital Masterpiece Series was the predecessor to the Official Release Series (and the Neil Young Archives as a whole).
+In 2003 and 2004, Neil Young released On the Beach, American Stars 'N Bars, Hawks & Doves, and Re·ac·tor on HDCD-mastered compact disc and DVD-Audio for the first time.
+These albums have been re-classified as Official Release Series entries on subsequent vinyl reissues.